Research and development

 Increased material recovery

-Increased precision and knowledge about the requirements of secondary raw material as a means of production in various products is essential for increasing material recovery rates.
+Understanding the requirements of secondary raw material as a means of production in various products is essential for increasing material recovery rates.
 Eco materials R&D toward increasing material recovery rates investigates:

 • Wholistic evaluation of the entire value chain from collection to production in order to identify the sources of material loss